 The Santa Cruz and Specialized have comfortable, cockpits that fit our normally medium riders well.
-The Specialized is less biased to the descents than the Santa Cruz. making it the best all around fit.
+The Specialized is less biased to the descents than the Santa Cruz, making it the best all around fit.
 The Yeti's is also comfortable, but it's on the large side.
-If you're in between sizes on this consider going down one.
+If you're in-between sizes on this consider going down one.
 In contrast, the Ibis tends toward tight, so consider sizing up if you're on the line.
 We're tempted to say the Pivot runs small, but malformed may be more accurate.
 According to our measurements, it has the same effective top tube length as the Specialized Enduro, so sizing up might not help.

 Here's a quick sizing and fit guide:

-Yeti SB5.5c — This is the bike for enduro race days, all-day mountain epics, far flung adventures and flow trail laps.
+Yeti SB5.5c — This is the bike for enduro race days, all-day mountain epics, far-flung adventures and flow trail laps.
 This is the bike you'll love on mellow local trails that will always be big and bad enough to take on the nearest mountain or high desert destination.

 Santa Cruz Nomad — This bike will get you uphill almost as fast as you want it to so you can go back down.
 This is your go-to for big technical, descents.
 You can race it, but we'd take the Yeti.
-This is also the bike we'd recommend to those newer to, or more timid about, downhill riding.
+The Nomad is also the bike we'd recommend to those newer to, or more timid about, downhill riding.

 Ibis Mojo HD3 — The Ibis is a very versatile bike that can handle most terrain, though it's less fun on bigger descents, where its stability shutters away.
 If you don't live for speed and like moderately challenging trails with side features for days, this could be your ride.

 Specialized Enduro Expert — This is a good race day bike, for a cross country trail.
 Spend some cash outfitting it with a fork and shock that can keep up with the other test bikes and it would be a different story.